 Here are a few examples so you can see how different-sized models for different purposes compare.

 The Hessaire Swamp Cooler is also large, but it is portable since it has four caster wheels.
-The Hessaire easily cools up to 950 sq. ft. of space.
+The Hessaire efficiently cools up to 950 sq. ft. of space.
 It is primarily designed for outdoor use.
-It has heavy-duty fans and oscillating louvers to ensure proper distribution of cool air throughout the area.
+It has heavy-duty fans and oscillating louvers to ensure the proper distribution of cool air throughout the area.